sangeetshah/nopCommerce-Docs/en/developer/tutorials/guide-to-creating-a-page-containing-a-reporting-table-of-datatables.md

 ![image1](_static/guide-to-creating-a-page-containing-a-reporting-table-of-datatables/image1.png)

 And you also know what kinds of files each of these folder/directory holds.
-Here "DistOfCustBuCountryPlugin.cs" file is the one that inherent from BasePlugin class.
+Here "DistOfCustBuCountryPlugin.cs" file is the one that inherit from BasePlugin class.
 Here is the basic code we want in this file for the sake of this tutorial.

 ```cs
 public class DistOfCustByCountryPlugin: BasePlugin